folio-org/okapi/doc/guide.md

 has a very trivial implementation of this, and the moduleTest shows a module Descriptor that define this interface.

+The tenant interface was introduced in version 1.0

 #### TenantPermissions Interface
 When a module gets enabled for a tenant, Okapi also attempts to locate a '_tenantPermissions' interface, and invoke that.
 Typically this would be